 Was the interference justified?

-However, when considering the question as to whether this interference was justified, under the Charter framework, there was a deep division of opinion.
+whether this interference was justified, under the Charter framework, there was a deep division of opinion.
 The Charter, art 1, says that Charter rights such as religious freedom are subject only to “such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society”.
 This is usually seen as requiring a consideration whether the restriction is “proportional” to protection of some other significant aim- see para [80]..
 The majority found that the LSBC was entitled to take the view that the “public interest” required that the TWU course, because of the Covenant requirement, not be accredited.
 In a key summary of their reasons, they say:

-[40] In our view, it was reasonable for the LSBC to conclude that promoting equality by ensuring equal access to the legal professionsupporting diversity within the bar, and preventing harm to LGBTQ law students were valid means by which the LSBC could pursue its overarching statutory duty: upholding and maintaining the public interest in the administration of justice, which necessarily includes upholding a positive public perception of the legal profession. (bold emphasis added, italics those of the court)
+[40] In our view, it was reasonable for the LSBC to conclude that promoting equality by ensuring equal access to the legal profession, supporting diversity within the bar, and preventing harm to LGBTQ law students were valid means by which the LSBC could pursue its overarching statutory duty: upholding and maintaining the public interest in the administration of justice, which necessarily includes upholding a positive public perception of the legal profession. (bold emphasis added, italics those of the court)

 These reasons are, with respect, not convincing.
 There are a number of law schools in Canada, so an admissions policy of one would not be a barrier to students applying to others.
 A key question here is: what sort of “harm” is done to LGBTQ students by saying that they cannot enrol in an evangelical law school whose moral commitments would usually be contrary to their preferred lifestyle?
 In a later attempted clarification the majority note: